apache/cassandra-dtest/README.md

 Pytest has a great [Usage and Invocations](https://docs.pytest.org/en/latest/usage.html) document which is a great place to start for basic invocation options when using pytest.

-At minimum,

-  The only thing the framework needs to know is the location of the (compiled (hint: ``ant clean jar``)) sources for Cassandra.
+At minimum the framework needs to know the location of the compiled (hint: ``ant clean jar``)) sources for Cassandra.
 There are two options:

 Use existing sources:

+    # If you are running via tox
+    tox -e pytest -- --cassandra-dir=~/path/to/cassandra
+    # If you have sourced your virtualenv
     pytest --cassandra-dir=~/path/to/cassandra

 Use ccm ability to download/compile released sources from archives.apache.org:

+    # If you are running via tox
+    tox -e pytest --cassandra-version=1.0.0
+    # If you have sourced your virtualenv
     pytest --cassandra-version=1.0.0

 A convenient option if tests are regularly run against the same existing